A Parent's Guide to Special Education / Special Needs

 Crippled.
-Pejorative term no longer in accepted use.
+Pejorative terms are no longer in accepted use.

 Cued speech.
-Method of communication used by some persons with hearing impairments.
+Method of communication is used by some people with hearing impairments.
 It is used to reduce the ambiguities involved in lip reading.
 This method is caught in the controversy between teaching deaf children to rely on oral methods of communication or to use sign language.

 Curriculum-based assessment.
 A methodology of increasing importance in special education in which a child's progress in the curriculum is measured at frequent intervals.

 Deaf.
 The student demonstrates a hearing impairment that is so severe the student is impaired in processing linguistic information through hearing, with or without amplification, which adversely affects educational performance.

 DB - Deaf-Blind.
 The student demonstrates concomitant hearing and visual impairments causing such communication and other developmental and educational problems that they cannot be accommodated in special education programs solely for deaf or blind students.

 Delay.
 Development which does not occur within expected time ranges.

 Disability.
 A physical, sensory, cognitive or affective impairment that causes the student to need special education.
 NOTE: There are significant differences in the definitions of disability in IDEA and Section 504.

 Due process.
 In general, due process includes the elements of notice, opportunity to be heard and to defend one's self.
 With regard to IDEA, due process refers to a specific set of procedures described in 23 IAC Part 226.
 With regard to Section 504, procedures are less clearly specified.
 With regard to student discipline matters, the amount of process that is due is largely dependent upon the degree of jeopardy involved.